Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 Real-World Examples of Email Outreach to Cleaning Businesses

 I could invent fake case studies with made-up names.
 (The old version of this article did exactly that, honestly.)
-Instead, here are real companies you can actually look up and real community discussions where people share what's working.
+Instead, here are real companies you can actually look up.

 ZenMaid — scheduling software for maid services.
 ZenMaid built almost their entire customer base through content marketing and email aimed at residential cleaning business owners.
 Their blog talks about hiring, scheduling nightmares, no-show clients — the exact problems their audience Googles at 10 PM.
 Then they email that content to targeted lists of house cleaning leads.
 Help first, sell later.
 It works because it's not a pitch disguised as content.
 It's actual content with a product that happens to solve the problem they're writing about.